The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 UK Self Assessment is the system by which individuals with income outside of PAYE (Pay As You Earn) declare their income to HMRC and calculate their tax liability.
 For expats living in the UK, or UK nationals returning from abroad, the Self Assessment system has particular complexity: foreign income, double taxation treaty claims, and residency determination all feed into the same return.

-This guide covers who needs to file a UK Self Assessment return, the key deadlines, how foreign income is taxed (including the remittance basis for non-domiciles), and the most important deductions and reliefs available to expats.
+This guide covers who needs to file a UK Self Assessment return, the key deadlines, how foreign income is taxed (including the new FIG regime that replaced the non-dom remittance basis from April 2025), and the most important deductions and reliefs available to expats.

 Who Must File UK Self Assessment